-A: It is normal to have breast tenderness after ovulation.
-This is usually due to progesterone, a hormone produced by the ovary after ovulation.
-Breast tenderness is among the typical pregnancy symptoms, but usually breast tenderness in pregnancy appears only after you miss your period and there is a positive pregnancy test.
+Breast tenderness is among the typical symptoms of progesterone after ovulation, but it is also part of typical pregnancy symptoms.
+However, breast tenderness usually appears only after you miss your period and there is a positive pregnancy test.
 At that time it is related to the rise of the pregnancy hormone hCG which typically does not rise to significant levels until 3-4 weeks after ovulation, or 1-2 weeks after you miss your period.